kylejohnston/css-gridkit/README.md

 The base block is set to a max-width of 1200px with a defined grid-gap.

-There are two variations of the block element:
+There are three variations of the block element:

 - **block-flush** sets the grid-gap to 0
 - **block-wide** sets the max-width to 100%
+- **block-mobile** maintains the column layout in mobile views

 **Columns**